TALK TO SALES

 An out-of-pocket maximum is just what it sounds like: the maximum amount of money you’ll pay for covered services during a period of time, typically a full benefit year.

 There are some limitations on what can count toward out-of-pocket maximums, though.
-The maximum will vary from plan to plan, but it includes copays, deductibles, and coinsurance costs.
-However, your out-of-pocket maximum doesn’t include your premium cost, out-of-network services, or any medical expenses your plan doesn’t cover.
+This will vary from one type of insurance plan to another, but it typically includes copays, deductibles, and coinsurance costs.
+However, your out-of-pocket maximum doesn't include your premium cost, out-of-network services, or any medical expenses your plan doesn't cover.

-Once you’ve paid the full amount toward your out-of-pocket maximum, your insurance will pay 100% of the allowed amount for your covered medical expenses, as long as it’s considered essential coverage and in your network of providers.
+Once you've paid the full amount toward your out-of-pocket maximum, your insurance will pay 100% of your following covered medical expenses for the benefit year, as long as the plan considers it essential coverage and you incurred the expenses from in-network providers.

 6. Pre-existing condition